 Know Before You Go

-There are also strict prohibitions for bicycles, removal of naturally occurring items such as plants and stones, and the use of certain motorized vehicles and equipment.
+There are strict prohibitions for bicycles, removal of naturally occurring items such as plants and stones, and the use of specific motorized vehicles and equipment.
 It is imperative for all park visitors to properly dispose of trash, to keep the park water clean and free of debris or waste, and to study the area prior to day hikes and camping.